 “The Southeast sometimes tends to get more tornadoes at night, which is particularly dangerous,” Lavin said.

-10. The US experiences the highest number of tornado occurrences on Earth.
+10. The U.S. experiences the highest number of tornadoes.

 With an average of more than 1,200 tornadoes annually, the U.S. leads with the most tornado activity in any country, according to NOAA’s National Centers for Environmental Information.